apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 A `GET` operation produces a list of all consent decisions.
 A `DELETE` operation with a a record key id will attempt to remove and revoke the registered device (i.e. `attribute-consent/{principal}/{id}`).

+### Metrics

+Navigating to `/actuator/metrics` displays a list of available meter names.
+You can drill down to view information about a particular meter by providing its name as a selector, e.g. `/actuator/metrics/jvm.memory.max`.
+The name you use here should match the name used in the code, not the name after it has been naming-convention normalized for a monitoring system it is shipped to.

+You can also add any number of `tag=KEY:VALUE` query parameters to the end of the URL to dimensionally drill down on a meter, e.g. `/actuator/metrics/jvm.memory.max?tag=area:nonheap`

+The reported measurements are the sum of the statistics of all meters matching the meter name and any tags that have been applied.
+So in the example above, the returned "Value" statistic is the sum of the maximum memory footprints of "Code Cache", "Compressed Class Space", and "Metaspace" areas of the heap.
+If you just wanted to see the maximum size for the "Metaspace", you could add an additional `tag=id:Metaspace`, i.e. `/actuator/metrics/jvm.memory.max?tag=area:nonheap&tag=id:Metaspace`.

 ## Security

 TODO: